xebialabs/integration-server-gradle-plugin/documentation/docs/getting-started/installation.md

 ## Requirements

 Integration Server based on Gradle and docker images.
-Therefore you have to have on your machine pre-installed:
+Therefore, you have to have on your machine pre-installed:

 * JDK 11
 * Docker